-As noted in B-6, these projects are also subject to prior written approval by a Governor or SEA (or the Department for State projects) and applicable Uniform Guidance requirements, Davis-Bacon prevailing wage requirements and all of the Department's applicable regulations regarding construction at 34 CFR §§ 76.600 and 75.600-75.618.
-In implementing any allowable ESSER or GEER activity, a grantee or subgrantee must follow all applicable Federal, State, and local standards and policies (e.g., building codes or specifications for HVAC systems, which may be consistent with standards identified by the EPA, CDC, or World Health Organization).
-If an LEA uses funds for HVAC systems, the Department's regulation at 34 CFR § 75.616(c) requires the use of American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) standards.
+As noted in FAQ B-6, these projects are also subject to prior written approval by a Governor or SEA (or the Department for State projects) and applicable Uniform Guidance requirements, Davis-Bacon prevailing wage requirements, and any of the Department's applicable regulations regarding construction at 34 CFR §§ 76.600 and 75.600-75.618.
+In implementing any allowable ESSER or GEER activity, a grantee or subgrantee must follow all applicable Federal, State, and local standards and policies (e.g., building codes or specifications for HVAC systems), which may be consistent with standards identified by the Environmental Protection Agency (EPA), Centers for Disease Control (CDC), or World Health Organization.
+If an LEA uses funds for HVAC systems, under 34 CFR § 75.616(c), the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) standards apply.
+Please note that, for the purpose of HVAC projects supported by Department COVID relief funds, the Department has indicated that projects should meet the current ASHRAE standards, as noted above in the improving ventilation factsheet (issued July 2021).
 A State, SEA, or LEA might also consider using ESSER or GEER funds to establish a program for assessing and improving HVAC systems.
 Such a program could also require verification that proper ventilation is occurring, such as through the use of carbon dioxide (CO2) monitors.